Gentil-hub/sql-data-analytics-project/README.md

 # SQL Data Analysis Project

-## Overview
-Exploratory SQL project analyzing sales, customers, and products using fact and dimension tables to generate insights and support data-driven decision-making.

 ## Objective
 Analyze sales, customer, and product data using SQL to identify trends, evaluate business performance, and generate insights that support data-driven decision-making.